Drug crimes lawyer in Crawford County, MO.

 Penalties for Trafficking

-Drug trafficking in Crawford County, MO is categorized into two degrees with penalties based on type and quantity of the substance:
+Drug trafficking offenses in Crawford County, MO are divided into two degrees based on the substance and its quantity:

 - Over 30 grams of heroin